AriJ-Binf/Read-cleaning-and-Assembly-for-Bacterial-Genomics/README.md

 A flexible, end-to-end read trimming, QC, and genome assembly pipeline for paired-end Illumina data.
 Supports Trimmomatic or fastp for read trimming and performs SPAdes assembly for each sample automatically.

-**Overview**

-This script performs the following steps for each paired-end sample in an input directory:

 ## Quality Control

 FastQC (Trimmomatic mode only)